johngardner87/wqpVisualizationTools/README.md

 install.packages("tidyverse", "feather", "shiny", "plotly", "leaflet", "sf", "rmapshaper", "tmap", "shinycssloaders", "shinyalert")
 ```
 - Downloading the package `(and necessary data? )` `or are we including data in the package?`
-- Setting the working directory
+- Setting the working directory in R
 ```
 setwd("~/your_working_directory")
 ```

 ## Databases used in this visualization tool
-In Water Quality Data Visualization Tool, three databases are used as main sources: the Water Quality Portal (WQP); the National Hydrography Dataset (NHD); and the Watershed Boundary Dataset (WBD).
+Data used in WQP-VizTool are chemical and physical measurements held in publicly accessible government databases.
+Three databases are used as main sources: the [Water Quality Portal (WQP)](https://www.waterqualitydata.us/); the [National Hydrography Dataset (NHD)](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/national-hydrography-dataset?qt-science_support_page_related_con=0#qt-science_support_page_related_con); and the [Watershed Boundary Dataset (WBD)](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/watershed-boundary-dataset?qt-science_support_page_related_con=4#qt-science_support_page_related_con).

-The Water Quality Portal (WQP) is a cooperative service sponsored by the United States Geological Survey (USGS), the Environmental Protection Agency (EPA), and the National Water Quality Monitoring Council (NWQMC).
-It serves data collected by over 400 states, federal, tribal, and local agencies.

-The datasets are credited to NSGS and EPA.
+Maintained by the USGS and EPA, WQP has 265 million results from over 2.2 million locations collected by hundreds of government and non-government agencies.
+Harmonized data for total suspended solids (tss), chlorophyll-a (chl-a), dissolved organic carbon (doc), and water turpidity (secchi) were imported from WQP
+The WQP field sites will be networked to waterbodies using the National Hydrography
+Dataset ( NHD) developed by the USGS.
+This geospatial database includes all rivers and
+waterbodies within the US as well as watershed boundaries of different sizes.
+We will focus on subset of measurements that are widespread pollutants (e.g. nutrients, salts, algae), detectable by NASA satellites, and/or have important ecological implications.

-## Harmonized Data
+### Harmonized Data

 Why do I have to add the Organization ID in front of my STORET site id when searching?